FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/open-source-vs-commercial.md

 When it comes to building any web or mobile application, authentication is one of those areas where you generally don't want to take on the risk yourself.
 Third-party authentication providers have made this their entire business and dedicate lots of time and money to make sure their solutions are performant, easy to use, and most of all, secure.
 However, some of these providers make the source code for their solutions available and others keep their source code proprietary.

 Choosing one of these types of authentication providers over the other is not always a cut-and-dried decision, as there are benefits to each.
-Support, release frequency, relicensing capability, maintenance, who is responsible for security, and cost are all factors you should consider when making this decision.
+Support, release frequency, relicensing capability, maintenance, security, and cost are all factors you should consider when making this decision.

 Let's take a more in-depth look at the pros and cons of open-source and commercial authentication providers.